 Charter & Booking Confirmations

 It is always a good idea to bring along proof of any additional booking you have done with your charter company.
-You will be more organised and it will also help you to refer back to it for all contact information and details you may need during your sailing holiday.
+You will be more organized and it will also help you to refer back to it for all the contact information and details you may need during your sailing holiday.

 Once you have all of these documents in order, you will be good to go on your way to a sailing journey you will surely never forget!